AhmedOsman101/Obsidian/Mastering Laravel 10 Query Builder, Eloquent and Relationships/notes.md

 $q4 = $t->find(id: 1); // searches for a record by its primary key (id). returns an Object.
 ```

 The `pluck()` method is used to retrieve a single column's value from the first result of a query.
+It takes two arguments the first is the `column` that you want to pluck the second an optional `key` to the values.
 Returns an array.

 `pluck('name')` method output: